-Man arrested for faking online sale of Indian Muslim women
+Suspects held after fake online sale of Indian Muslim women

 Khan found support from her family and colleagues, but the incident left her shaken.

 “It’s a message that ‘Look!
-We can brazenly humiliate and sell Muslim women online and still go scot-free while they are still vying for some modicum of justice,’” Khan said.
+We can brazenly humiliate and sell Muslim women online and still go scot free while they are still vying for some modicum of justice,’” Khan said.